epsy/clize/docs/upgrade.rst

 ___________________________

-Alternate actions as shown in Clize 2's tutorial are now done by passing the function directly to `.run` :ref:`as shown in the tutorial <alt-actions>`.
+Alternate actions as shown in Clize 2's tutorial are now done by passing the function directly to `.run` :ref:`as shown in the tutorial <alternate commands>`.
 Unlike previously, the alternate command function is passed to the clizer just like the main one.

 For other use cases, you should find the appropriate parameter class from `clize.parser` or subclass one, instantiate it and pass it in a sequence as the